-- Hostel rooms should be vacated during the vacation period by duly handing over charge of the Institute's articles in the rooms by duly handing over the rooms along with furniture and fixtures.
+- Hostel rooms should be vacated by duly handing over charge of the Institute's articles in the rooms by duly handing over the rooms along with furniture and fixtures in the same condition as provided.
 Students failing to vacate the rooms are liable to be penalized. - Duplicate keys will be issued only at a payment of Rs.
 500/-.
 Time of issuing duplicate keys is between 9 AM to 6 PM on all working days. - Room inventory form to be filled and signed during check in and check out by the students in the hostel.